Markim Hall, Second Floor

 - Orientation In-Person Session

 This meeting is conducted by International Center staff and others from across campus.
-Topics covered include: Study Away & the Liberal Arts, Registration & Credit, Library Resources, Understanding Travel Warnings, Health & Wellness, Safety and Sexual Violence, Financial Matters, Research Abroad.
+Topics covered include: Health & Wellness, Safety and Sexual Violence, Financial Matters, Understanding Travel Warnings, and Maximizing your Study Away Experience.
 The International Center will let you know when to come to orientation, and attendance is mandatory.

 - Meet with a Peer Advisor

 We will set up a meeting with a Peer Advisor, i.e. student(s) who previously studied in the same country, city or even on the same program as you.
-This usually happens immediately after the in-person orientation session ends.
+This happens soon after the in-person orientation session.

 The semester before you study away, you will be asked to complete the following forms and submit them to the International Center: Parent Waiver, Student Waiver, OCR Form.
 These forms are available both at the below link and in your Macalester Study Away Account.

 Change of Plans

 If there is any change in your study away plans, it must be communicated promptly and in writing to the International Center.
 If you still intend to study away, but are making a change (i.e. change of program or semester), please fill out a Change of Program/Deferral Form.
 If you will not study away (i.e. cancel plans or withdraw), please fill out a Cancellation/Withdrawal Form.
 Please refer to the policies and procedures section of this website for more information and deadlines.

 Passports and Visas

-You will - of course - need a passport if you are studying at an international location.
+You will need a passport if you are studying at an international location.
 Apply for a passport or renew your passport if it will expire within the time you will study away.

 You are responsible for obtaining the necessary visas for the countries where you will travel.
 Look up visa requirements for your destination well in advance of your departure, as some countries have lengthy application processes or include requirements that take additional time to complete, such as HIV/AIDS testing, immunizations, background checks, etc. Your program or host university can often help you through this process.